-Travelers to Hanoi, Vietnam can get in, around and out using a variety of transportation modes, each better suited for a particular schedule or budget.
+Travelers to Hanoi, Vietnam can get in, around and out using a variety of transportation modes, each better suited to a particular schedule or budget.

 So think carefully about where you want to go (like these must-see sights in Hanoi) and how you want to get there; what might cost you the least may take up the most time, and a bigger transportation budget may actually save in terms of more sights seen and less hassle along the road.